openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/camera/cj-camera-torch-use.md

 # Flashlight Usage (Cangjie)

-The flashlight mode is activated by operating the device to enable the flashlight function, keeping the device's flashlight in a continuously illuminated state.
+The flashlight mode is activated by operating the terminal to enable the flashlight function, keeping the device's flashlight in a constant on state.

 When using the camera application and operating the flashlight function, the following scenarios apply:

 - When using the rear camera with the flash mode [FlashMode](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md#enum-flashmode) set to off, the flashlight function cannot be enabled.
-- When using the front camera, the flashlight can be normally enabled and maintained in an illuminated state.
+- When using the front camera, the flashlight can be normally enabled and maintained in a constant on state.
-- When switching from the front camera to the rear camera, if the flashlight was originally turned on, it will be automatically turned off.
+- When switching from the front camera to the rear camera, if the flashlight was originally in an on state, it will be automatically turned off.

 ## Development Steps

-For detailed API descriptions, refer to the [Camera API Reference](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md).
+For detailed API specifications, refer to the [Camera API Reference](../../../../API_Reference/source_en/apis/CameraKit/cj-apis-multimedia-camera.md).

 1. Import the camera interface, which provides camera-related properties and methods.
 The import method is as follows: